Liz Cambage: WNBA

 In March 2011, Cambage expressed a reluctance to play for the Women's National Basketball Association (WNBA) team that drafted her, the Tulsa Shock, stating, "I don't want to play at Tulsa, I've made that clear.
 They want to make me a franchise player, but I'm not going to the WNBA for that.
 I'm going there to learn and improve my game.
 But what can you do?"
 She played in the 2011 WNBA All-Star Game.

 After the 2012 Summer Olympics, Cambage was due to head back to the United States to complete the WNBA season with the Tulsa Shock, but announced on the morning her flight was due to leave, 27 August 2012, that she would not be returning to finish the 2012 season.
 Her agent released a statement saying she was exhausted after playing for the national team.

 Cambage returned to play for the Shock for the 2013 season, but did not return to the WNBA for five years after.
 In February 2018, she signed a multi-year contract with the Dallas Wings.

-China
+WCBA

-In June 2012, Cambage signed with Zheijang Chouzhou basketball club in China, reportedly for a salary of $400,000 (Australian dollars), which made her one of the highest-paid female basketballers in the world.
-Yet in an article in the Australian newspaper The Age published on 8 March 2019, Cambage bemoaned being poorly compensated and unable to meet her mortgage payments, noting that she had not been paid since September 2018 after an injury prevented her from playing in China.
+In June 2012, Cambage signed with Zheijang Chouzhou basketball club in China, reportedly for a salary of AUS$400,000, which made her one of the highest-paid female basketballers in the world.
+Yet in an article in the Australian newspaper The Age published on 8 March 2019, Cambage reported being poorly compensated and unable to meet her mortgage payments, noting that she had not been paid since September 2018 after an injury prevented her from playing in China.
 She was quoted as saying: "It's funny, we make all these sacrifices for our nation, but are we getting looked after properly at the end of the day?"